telerik/blazor-docs/components/grid/columns/bound.md

 * `Filterable` - (defaults to `true`) - you can set this to `false` so a [filterable]({%slug components/grid/filtering%}) grid will not let the user filter that particular column.

+* `OnCellRender` - an event that fires upon the rendering of the Grids columns.
+For more information read the columns [events]({%slug grid-column-events%}#oncellrender) article.

 * `Sortable` - (defaults to `true`) - set it to `false` so the user cannot [sort]({%slug components/grid/features/sorting%}) this column.

 * `Groupable` - (defaults to `true`) - whether the use can [group]({%slug components/grid/features/grouping%}) the grid by this column.